 Where to start describing this?
 Nashville is popularly known as the “Music City.”
 If you are a person who enjoys music while moving around in a car, then you are in a treat.
 Broadway is the lifeline of downtown Nashville, and it has two lives to explore.
 Day life is filled with various options to shop, dine, and explore the classic fashion of trolleys on the street or enjoy a walk on the streets with a map.

-The second life at night, Neon lit streets invite your spending habits at rooftop bars and pubs jacked with music and swimming pools, which is a must-visit to explore the party life within you.
+The second life at night, neon-lit streets invite your spending habits at rooftop bars and pubs with music and swimming pools, which are must-visits to explore the party life within you.
 Spending time in and around Nashville City will surely pep up the road trip.

 This is one of the iconic sports museums in the world, dedicated to the finest sports personalities.
 You get to see the various original sports gear and jerseys, a spot to spend time.

-Country music hall of fame and museum, Johnny Cash museum and cafe:
+3.2 Country music hall of fame and museum, Johnny Cash museum and cafe

 Country music hall is a fun and interesting museum, especially if you love country music.
 Walk around the museum, see musical instruments, watch archived footage of popular music concerts, and much more.

-Johnny’s case museum is dedicated to the legend of Johnny Cash, filled with artifacts in his memory, guitars, and record albums.
+Johnny’s Case Museum is dedicated to the legend of Johnny Cash and is filled with artifacts in his memory, guitars, and record albums.
 A cafe near the museum has a live band that plays his songs.

-There are several parks to tune your mind before you reach Yellowstone national park, Cumberland Park, Warner Parks, Water park on Nashville shores, and Long Hunter state park is worth a visit with a mix of fun water parks and the natural forest regions.
-Surrounding St Louis, there are botanical gardens to experience the lush green.
+There are several parks to tune your mind before you reach Yellowstone National Park, Cumberland Park, Warner Parks, Water Park on Nashville shores, and Long Hunter State Park, which is worth a visit with a mix of fun water parks and the natural forest regions.
+Surrounding St Louis, there are botanical gardens where you can experience the lush green.

-You can enjoy the live theater in St Louis, visit botanical gardens, spend a regenerative time at Sioux Falls, and enjoy the views of the city; the car trip across the countryside while crossing South Dakota makes the drive to Yellowstone national park exciting.
+You can enjoy the live theatre in St Louis, visit botanical gardens, spend a regenerative time at Sioux Falls, and enjoy the views of the city; the car trip across the countryside while crossing South Dakota makes the drive to Yellowstone National Park exciting.

-If you prefer to take a longer route via Kansas City, you can enjoy the vibrant nightlife, the popular American Jazz museum, several theaters, theme parks, and Breweries.
+If you prefer to take a longer route via Kansas City, you can enjoy the vibrant nightlife, the popular American Jazz Museum, several theatres, theme parks, and Breweries.